Camp Anniston (1) |

 Fort Tombécbe

 Built as a supply depot and trading post by the French.
-Ceded to the British in 1761 and renamed Fort York.
-Abandoned in 1768.
-The Spanish took control in 1783 and renamed it Fort Confederación.
-The Americans took control in 1795 and renamed it Fort Tombigbee (1), a corruption of the original French name, and held it until 1799 when the international boundary was moved south to the 31st parallel (see Fort Stephens on page 1).
-The site was used as a CSA lookout post during the Civil War.
+Inside the three-sided star-shaped red cedar stockade walls stood nine log buildings, including soldiers' barracks, a powder magazine, a prison, and a storehouse to support the 30-50 soldiers stationed there.
+Ceded to the British in 1761 and renamed Fort York, but most likely not actually garrisoned until 1766, and was abandoned in 1768.
+The Spanish later took control of the site in 1794 and built Fort Confederación as an earthwork fort.
+The Americans took control in 1797 and renamed it Fort Tombigbee (1), a corruption of the original French name, and held it until 1799 when the international boundary was moved south to the 31st Parallel (see Fort St. Stephens on page 1).
+The Choctaw Indian Agency (2) was relocated here in 1817 - 1822, by this time known again as Fort Confederation, part of the Federal Indian Factory system, before St. Stephens became the Territorial capital.
+The site was later used as a CSA lookout post during the Civil War.
 Earthworks still exist on White Bluff.
+A stone monument was erected on site in 1915 by the Colonial Dames of America.
+Archaeological excavations first began in 1980.

 Gainesville CSA Arsenal and Ordnance Depot